 This is a fun ESL warm-up activity.
 You can buy ready-made decks, but they aren’t ESL-specific.
 I use self-made cards, which take a bit of time but then you can recycle them from class to class.
 Another option is to just make a list of questions.
 If you’re quick on your feet, you can do this without materials.

 For example, “Would you rather have eyes like a fly’s, or eyes like a spider’s?”
 Students must choose one and explain why.

-If you class is small, you can do this as a single group.
+If your class is small, you can do this as a single group.
 Each student can answer the question, and you can too!
 If the class is a bit larger, I prefer to work in small groups of 3-4, giving each group part of the deck of cards.
 This helps make your class more student-centred and increases student talking time.

-Procedure for Would you Rather?
+Procedure for this Would You Rather Icebreaker

 - In advance, prepare cards with two choices, the odder, the better.
 For example, “Would you rather have eyes like a fly’s, or eyes like a spider’s?”
 If you want to do this without cards, simply give students two choices and 1-2 minutes to discuss.